 Cafes at Jalan Dewan

-Serve Malaysian Cuisine such as Tuaran Mee, Nasi Lemak, Hokkien Mee and Nasi Briyani.
+Serve Malaysian Cuisines such as Tuaran Mee, Nasi Lemak, Hokkien Mee and Nasi Briyani.
 They have 4 outlets around Kota Kinabalu and their Imago Mall outlet is located at the LG of the Mall.

 Kedai Kopi Yuit Cheong

 Kedai Kopi Yuit Cheong is the oldest Coffee shop in Kota Kinabalu (previously Jesselton).
-Their first shop open at Gaya Island and they move to current location at Jalan Pantai more than 50 years ago.
+Their first shop open at Gaya Island and they move to the current location at Jalan Pantai more than 50 years ago.
 Locals gather at Yuit Cheong for satay and bread over a cup of coffee for afternoon tea.